HomeLatest NewsIndustryCourt order Apple to pay Qualcomm $31 million in damages for patent infringement

 Preferred Source of Google

-Qualcomm said that a jury in the U.S. District Court for the Southern District of has found that Apple 7, 7 Plus, 8, 8 Plus and X infringe two Qualcomm patents, U.S. No. 8,838,949, and U.S. Patent No. 9,535,490, and Apple iPhone 8, 8 Plus and X infringe Qualcomm’s U.S. Patent No. 8,633,936.
+Qualcomm said that a jury in the U.S. District Court for the Southern District of has found that 7, 7 Plus, 8, 8 Plus and X infringe two Qualcomm patents, U.S. Patent No. 8,838,949, and U.S. Patent No. 9,535,490, and Apple iPhone 8, 8 Plus and X infringe Qualcomm’s U.S. Patent No. 8,633,936.
 The jury awarded Qualcomm $31 million in damages for infringement of the patents from July 6, 2017, the date the lawsuit was filed, through the end of the trial.
 The three infringed patents cover technologies invented by Qualcomm in San Diego.

 “Today’s unanimous jury verdict is the latest victory in our worldwide patent litigation directed at holding Apple accountable for using our valuable technologies without paying for them,” said Don Rosenberg, executive vice president and general counsel for Qualcomm.

-“The technologies invented by Qualcomm and others are what made it possible for Apple to enter the market and become so successful so quickly.
+“The technologies invented by Qualcomm and others are what made possible for Apple to enter the market and become so successful so quickly.
 The three patents found to be infringed in this case represent just a small fraction of Qualcomm’s valuable portfolio of tens of thousands of patents.
 We are gratified that courts all over the world are rejecting Apple’s strategy of refusing to pay for the use of our IP,” said Rosenberg.

 Advertisement